Synchronizing Rhythms of Logic: Physics of computational networks

-If logical synchronization fails in the transmission of a token from one part of a network to another, the incoming token label can be ambiguous, leading to a computer crash.
-To reduce this hazard, designers interpose a ``decision element,'' based on the flip-flop shown in \cref{fig:ffmm}.
+If logical synchronization fails in the transmission of a token from one part of a network to another, the response of a receiving gate to an incoming token label can be ambiguous, leading to a computer crash.
+To reduce this risk, designers interpose a ``decision element,'' based on the flip-flop shown in \cref{fig:ffmm}.
 However, this decision element suffers from a half-life of indecision as discussed in \cref{sec:4.2}.
-Thus, even when filtered by the decision element, the ambiguity can propagate through a FORK to be seen as 0 by one branch 0 and as 1 by the other branch, thereby producing a logical conflict known as {\it glitch}, which even filtered leads to a crash \cite{glitch}.
+Thus, even when filtered by the decision element, the ambiguity can propagate through a FORK to be seen as 0 by one branch and as 1 by the other branch, thereby producing a logical conflict known as {\it glitch}, which sometimes leads to a crash \cite{glitch}.